-The SACU industry consists of the following producer of the subject product:

-(a) BPB Gypsum (Pty) Ltd. ( the Petitioner)
+The SACU industry consists of only one producer of the subject product, namely BPB Gypsum (Pty) Ltd. (the Petitioner).

-Information was submitted by the Petitioner, which was verified by the investigating officers prior to the initiation of the investigation.
+Information was submitted by the Petitioner which was verified by the investigating officers prior to the initiation of the investigation.

 1.7.2 Exporters/Foreign Manufacturers